SolarLune/tetraterm/readme.md

 - [x] Clone pane (Shift+C)
   - [x] Cloning objects from other scenes in the library
 - [x] Option to toggle debug drawing from terminal (1 key, by default)
-- [ ] Ability to create a blank node for hierarchy-purposes
+- [ ] Ability to create a blank node for hierarchy-altering purposes
+- Flags
-- [ ] Flag to change port when running `tetraterm`
+  - [x] Flag to change port
+  - [x] Flag to change host
 - [x] EOFs when terminal expects a message can cause terminal drawing distortions; the terminal needs to be cleared when this happens
 - [ ] Options menu
-  - [ ] Auto-hide or collapse treeview elements that are not selected?
+  - [ ] Auto-hide, collapse, or darken treeview elements that are not selected?
-  - [ ] Ini file for setting storage
+  - [ ] Ini file for settings storage